experiencedft/defisaver-sim/README.md

 - Geometric Brownian Motion (GBM).
 - Geometric Brownian Motion with prescribed start and end points.

 ``modules/simulate.py`` contains all the functions used to run actual simulations of automated vaults, including simulations of a collection of sample paths.
+At the moment, if a position can't be rebalanced anymore because of some fee condition, it is closed to the collateral asset, which is then held until the end of the simulation.

 ``modules/optimize.py`` contains functions used to find optimal parameters for constant leverage or leveraged automated vault strategies.

-``simulate_brownian.py`` is an example script using the above modules to generate a distribution of returns under GBM for some given automation settings.
-It is associated with a ``config.ini`` file where simulations parameters need to be set.
-NOTE: if the position if too small initially as discussed above, the simulation script considers the position "ruined" if it's not possible to update it with the current gas price.
-It is then simply closed and the amount of collateral obtained after closing is used to calculate returns.
+The top level folder contains a collection of scripts that may be used in tandem with parameters specified in the `config.ini` file.

 ## How to use for simple simulations?